Julian-Wearden-UT/EE445L_Manhunt-EX/README.md

 ## Academic Integrity Disclaimer

-*Due to academic integrity concerns by our team I was unable to upload the source code for this project.
+*Unfortunately, due to academic integrity concerns by our team I was unable to upload the source code for this project.
 However, if you would like more information about this project, please email me at julianwearden@utexas.edu.*

 ##
 ###### This project was completed at UT Austin in the Spring of 2022 by: